Brain Injury Cases

 In 2004 a lawsuit was filed in the Superior Court of New Jersey, Middlesex County in New Brunswick, NJ.
 The suit asserted negligence against the defendant hospital which first examined the decedent as well as several physicians including the patient’s primary physician.
 The lawyer for decedent’s estate argued that if the patient had been transferred to the second hospital earlier the coma could have been avoided.
 The defendant hospital, doctors and the physician’s assistant were allegedly negligent because they failed to promptly transfer patient when he clearly needed a CT scan, the CT machines were inoperable, and the hospital did not have proper training and/or procedures to follow in such instances.
 Counsel also argued that the primary physician and the medical group were negligent, because they did not take a complete history of the patient.

 The various defendants denied their negligence.
 Defendant hospital claimed that hospitals did not have policies ane procedures on the subject of inoperable medical equipment.
 The hospital argued that the hospital physicians and staff exercised common sense and acted appropriately under the circumstances.
 The defendant hospital doctor and defendant physician’s assistant argued that the patient’s condition was very rare and neither could have determined the increasing brain pressure and that nothing in his condition indicated the circumstances were urgent.
 All defendants argued that hospitals and doctors cannot be held responsible for unpredictable and sudden changes in the patients’ conditions.

 After the trial in 2008, the jury returned a verdict awarding the decedent’s estate $1,650,000.
-The jury found defendant hospital 80% liable and defendant ER attending doctor was 20% liable for the wrongful death.
-The jury did not find the other named defendant to be negligent or to have caused and contributed to the patient’s de
+The jury found the defendant hospital 80% liable and the defendant ER attending doctor was 20% liable for the wrongful death.
+The jury did not find the other named defendant to be negligent or to have caused and contributed to the patient’s deaths.